rjrahul007/rjrahul007/README.md

 - 👋 Hi, I’m Rahul Jaiswal
-- 👀 I’m interested in Web technologies and programing.
+- 👀 I’m interested in Web technologies and programming.
 - 🌱 I’m currently learning Javascript and algorithms.
 - 💞️ I’m looking to collaborate on Web development.
-- 📫 How to reach me - hit me at rjrahool007@gmil.com
+- 📫 How to reach me - hit me at rjrahool007@gmail.com